Bedrock-OSS/bedrock-wiki/docs/items/item-identifiers.md

 ---

-### namespace:emerald
+### namespace:lapis_lazuli

--   Is accepted as a valid item to change the effect given off by a Beacon
+-   Makes the Item usable with Enchantment Tables, to enchant you items in place of Lapis Lazuli

 ---

+### namespace:lead

+-   Will behave like a Lead.

+---

+### namespace:map

+-   Will use the holding map animation.

+---

-### namespace:diamond
+### namespace:netherite_ingot

+-   Is accepted in custom Smithing Recipes as the secondary item.
 -   Is accepted as a valid item to change the effect given off by a Beacon

 ---

+### namespace:shield

+-   The item icon will be changed to that of the Vanilla Shield.
+-   Adds the shield animation.

+---

+### namespace:spyglass

+-   Makes it zoom-able like a spyglass, for the zoom to work it requires the item to be usable.

+---

-### namespace:lapis_lazuli
+### namespace:totem_of_undying

--   Makes the Item usable with Enchantment Tables, to enchant you items in place of Lapis Lazuli
+-   Will behave like a Totem of Undying.

 ---